Carillon: Construction

 The carillon is a keyboard instrument.
 Though it shares similarities with other instruments in this category, such as the organ or pedal piano, its playing console is unique.
-Playing is done with the hands on a manual keyboard composed of rounded, wooden batons.
-The manual has short chromatic keys (i.e. "black keys") raised above the diatonic keys ("white keys") and arranged like a piano; however, they are spaced far apart, and the chromatic keys are raised above the rest, about 10 cm.
+Playing is done with the player's hands on a manual keyboard composed of rounded, wooden batons.
+The manual has short chromatic keys (i.e. "black keys") raised above the diatonic keys ("white keys") and arranged like a piano, but they are spaced far apart, and the chromatic keys are raised above the rest, about 10 cm.
 To operate, the keys are depressed with a closed fist.
-The lowest 1.5 to 2.5 octaves of the manual are connected to a pedal keyboard played with the feet.
+The lowest one-and-a-half to two-and-a-half octaves of the manual are connected to a pedal keyboard played with the feet.
 The connection is direct, meaning that when a pedal is pressed, its corresponding key on the manual is pulled down with it.
-Since the mid-20th century, there have been two competing keyboard design standards for a carillon's console: the North American standard and the North European standard.
+Since the mid-20th century, two keyboard design standards have competed for a carillon's console: the North American standard and the North European standard.
 They differ over several design elements, such as whether the outer pedals curve toward the center or the specific distance a key is depressed.
 In 2006, the World Carillon Federation developed the WCF Keyboard 2006, which is a compromise between the two standards.
 The organization recommends that its keyboard standard be used as a guideline when constructing new carillons or renovating existing keyboards.

-Each key is connected to a transmission system via a wire, usually made of stainless steel.
-When a particular key is depressed, it pulls on the wire which, after interacting with other wires and pulleys, causes a clapper to swing towards the inner wall of the key's corresponding bell.
+Each key is connected to a transmission system by a wire, usually made of stainless steel.
+When a particular key is depressed, it pulls on the wire, which after interacting with other wires and pulleys, causes a clapper to swing towards the inner wall of the key's corresponding bell.
 At rest, these clappers are about 2 to 4 cm away from the bell wall.
 Small bells are fitted with springs to pull their clappers back immediately after the stroke, so that the bell is not sounded more than once with each keystroke.
 This is not necessary for large bells, which have sufficiently heavy clappers.
 Immediately above each key is a wire adjuster called a turnbuckle.
 These allow the performer to adjust the length of the wire, which often changes with temperature fluctuations.

-The carillon's cast bronze, cup-shaped bells are housed at the top of a tower in a structure typically made of steel or wooden beams.
-The arrangement of the bells depends on the space, height and construction of the tower, and the number and size of bells.
+The carillon's cast-bronze, cup-shaped bells are housed at the top of a tower in a structure typically made of steel or wooden beams.
+The arrangement of the bells depends on the space, height, and construction of the tower, and the number and size of bells.
 When the heaviest bells are especially large, they are usually placed below the playing cabin to achieve a better tonal distribution.
-The bells themselves do not move during operation, only the clappers.
+The bells do not move during operation, only the clappers.
 With some instruments, the heaviest bells may be outfitted with a mechanism enabling them to swing.